 Privilege can be a tricky topic to tackle.
 The concept is often misunderstood.
 When many of us think of someone who is privileged, we conjure up an image of a super-rich person who’s never had any problems.
 But that’s not what we’re talking about here.

-Privilege in the context of social justice refers to the unearned advantages some groups of people have relative to other groups.
+Privilege in the context of social justice refers to the unearned advantages granted to some groups of people, relative to other groups.

 Dr. Christena Cleveland describes privilege as the way(s) some groups are accommodated, while others are alienated.